alkisqwe/Youtube-Background/README.md

 # How To Install On Kiwi Browser

-Click On The Three Dots On Top Right Corner, Then Extensions, After That Click On +(from .zip/crx/.user.js) and select Youtube-Background.crx, Then Lastly Toggle YouTube background Extension On And Click Ok On The Popup Window
+Click On The Three Dots On Top Right Corner, Then Extensions, After That Enable Developer Mode On The Top Right Corner, Then Click On +(from .zip/crx/.user.js) and select Youtube-Background.crx, Then Lastly Toggle YouTube background Extension On And Click Ok On The Popup Window

 # Credits